Friday 24 May 2019

-We are working closely with Maribyrnong City Council and Melbourne Water to restore Stony Creek and the surrounding environment as quickly as possible.
+Environment Protection Authority Victoria (EPA) is working closely with Maribyrnong City Council and Melbourne Water to restore Stony Creek and the surrounding environment as quickly as possible.

-We are continuing to monitor the environment in the affected areas and provide advice around the potential human health impacts.
+EPA continues to monitor the environment in the affected areas and provide advice around the potential human health impacts.

 The blue line shows the local waterway Stony Creek.

 - The remediation work being conducted by Melbourne Water has removed most of the black sludge and contaminated water in or on the edge of the creek.
 But if you come into contact with contaminated water or sludge, remove wet clothing and wash the relevant areas of your body that have touched it with warm soapy water.

 - Water quality is much improved and similar to water quality before the fire, but we recommend avoiding contact with water in Stony Creek as the sediment is still contaminated and may pollute the water if disturbed.

 - Any recent rain may mobilise contaminants along Stony Creek, so avoid contact with water in Stony Creek and any signs of oily sheen or contamination along the waterline.

 - Odour levels from the creek have decreased but are still present at times.
 Avoid the odour if it makes you feel unwell.

 - As a precaution avoid eating fish from Stony Creek.

 - Don’t let pets swim in the area or drink the water.